awsdocs/amazon-ecs-developer-guide/doc_source/ecs-cli-tutorial-fargate.md

    ecs-cli configure profile --access-key AWS_ACCESS_KEY_ID --secret-key AWS_SECRET_ACCESS_KEY --profile-name tutorial
    ```
 **Note**
 If this is the first time that you are configuring the Amazon ECS CLI, these configurations are marked as default\.
-If this is not your first time configuring the Amazon ECS CLI, see [ecs\-cli configure default](cmd-ecs-cli-configure-default.md) and [ecs\-cli configure profile default](cmd-ecs-cli-configure-profile-default.md) to set this as the default configuration and profile\.
+If this is not your first time configuring the Amazon ECS CLI, see the [Amazon ECS Command Line Reference](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS_CLI_reference.html) in the *Amazon Elastic Container Service Developer Guide* to set this as the default configuration and profile\.

 ## Step 3: Create a Cluster and Security Group<a name="ECS_CLI_tutorial_fargate_cluster"></a>